mikeyCos/theOdinProject/foundations/calculator/README.md

 3. ~~'2 + 𝑥²' should return 4.~~
 4. ~~'⁺/₋' does NOT make numbers and a positive/negative integer.~~
 5. ~~'7 + 3 =' returns 10, if user presses '2' and then 'enter/=' 2 is returned.
 Instead, 5 should have been returned.~~
-6. ~~Cannot enter zeroes after decimal.~~
+6. ~~Use cannot enter zeroes after decimal.~~
+7. User cannot put '-' for '0.' and pressing '.', then '⁺∕₋' will display '0'.
+If any number is pressed, it will be added to the decimal.
 ---
 13 APR 2023: Zeroes can be inputted and recorded after entering a decimal point, and added conditional statements in updateDisplay function.
+Removed the ability to put '-' infront of zero, changed :active's attribute border to outline,

 12 APR 2023: Added data attributes to each button, updated a few if...else statements to ternary operators, and added styling attributes to header and footer.
 User is now able to keep adding with previous addend/subtrahend/etc after entering a new starting number or they can add different numbers.
 For example: '9 + 5 =' returns 14, user presses '7' then 'enter/=' returns 12.
 Otherwise, '9 + 5 =' returns 14, user presses '7', then '+', then presses '20' and finally 'enter/=' will return 27.
 Numbers exceeding a string length of 14 will be displayed in exponential form.